Download the Curbside Collection App

 The order that the contractor does the routes can change without notice.
 The contractor is obliged to collect your waste on your collection day but the time is not specified.
 If you put your green bin, garbage or recyclables out after 8 a.m. and the truck has already passed your house, it will not be picked up.

 No, collection days skip a day each time there is a holiday.
 Your collection zone (A or B) determines which week your garbage is collected, organics are collected every week.
-If you are unsure, your schedule can be determined online at http://www.northcowichan.ca/forms/schedules.aspx by searching your address or call 250-746-3106 (Monday–Friday, 8:30am–4:00pm) to provide your address for staff to look up.
+If you are unsure, Your zone and collection schedule can be found by using the "My Schedules" tab of the Waste Wizard (located at the top of all Curbside Collection pages) and searching your address or call 250-746-3106 (Monday–Friday, 8:30am–4:00pm) to provide your address for staff to look up.

 For kitchen scraps Green bins manufactured by Orbis/Norseman must be used.
 They are sold at the following locations: